OliveIsLazy/Project-1.3/How to: GitHub.md

 You can make a new project by creating a new repo, assigning a liscence (defaulting to MIT lisense is recommended). *(stub)*

 Projects allow for more micromangaing than a plain old repo does due to the addition of milestones.
-Mile stones allow for specific tasks to be set along with a deadline for their completion.
+Milestones allow for specific tasks to be set along with a deadline for their completion.